 This article breaks down the steps required to set up, execute and sign a warrant grant

-This guide is a follow up to the "How to issue warrants on Capdesk" support article, if you would like to know how to issue warrants, you can do so here.
+This guide is a follow up to the "How to issue warrants on Capdesk" support article.

 A couple of things to note: